EvaZillen/3D-printed-pneumatic-actuator/README.md

 ### Prerequisites

 Requirements for running all scripts can be found in the [requirements.txt](requirements.txt).

-This can be install by running `pip3 install -r requirements.txt`.
+Run `pip3 install -r requirements.txt` to install the required packages.

 ## Built With